tjvantoll/kendo-docs/api/web/autocomplete.md

 The DataSource instance used by the widget.

 ### popup
-The Popup instace used by the widget.
+The Popup instance used by the widget.